dmshd/bash-a-sable/curated_list_of_bash_scripts_examples_for_reference/try_this_solution.md

-sudo -u hobo hobo-manage tenant_command runscript -d $1-hobo.$2 /opt/publik/scripts/build-e-guichet/hobo_create_variables.py
+`sudo -u hobo hobo-manage tenant_command runscript -d $1-hobo.$2 /opt/publik/scripts/build-e-guichet/hobo_create_variables.py`

-check how is used the $1-hobo.$2 parameter
+est la commande qui set les variables hobo

-try to duplicate hobo_create_variables.py with other variables and try to execute the script
+DONE idea- try to duplicate hobo_create_variables.py with other variables and try to execute the script
+DONE sudo -u hobo hobo-manage tenant_command runscript -d local-hobo.example.net /opt/publik/scripts/build-e-guichet/hobo_test_to_update_variables.py
+NOT WORKING

+try to find the relative model from view settings/variables in hobo

-maybe just try to find the variables in the postgresql and change it by a request....
+Not tried yet idea- maybe just try to find the variables in the postgresql and change it by a request....